MaastrichtUniversity/docker-health/README.md

 127.0.0.1 ehrbase2.local.dh.unimaas.nl
 127.0.0.1 openehrtool2.local.dh.unimaas.nl

-Run backend to up first node, then run backend 2 to up the second node
+To up each node and load data in it, run :

 ```
-./dh.sh backend
+./dh.sh zib
-./dh.sh backend 2
+./dh.sh zib 2
 ```

 To run openEHR tool on each node, run :